-Hunt is on for carbon dioxide removal talent
+Hunt is on for engineering talent

 However, the energy sector will be most impacted as operations using technologies like BECCS are created from scratch or retrofitted at existing power-generating plants.
 A variety of engineering disciplines – from mechanical and process to chemical and electrical – will be needed to get these carbon dioxide removal facilities started and then to keep them running.

 Identifying opportunities for carbon capture technologies will require business development managers, consultants and commercial managers, while determining the feasibility of projects will need analytical expertise in financial and technical viability and various data analysis roles will also be important in getting projects off the ground.

 These and many other roles supporting carbon dioxide removal will surely be among the 14 million new jobs the International Energy Agency estimates will be created in energy supply by 2030 as the global economy pursues a path to net-zero emissions by mid-century.

 At a national level, a study in Sweden shows that the deployment of BECCS could lead to 11,500 direct employment opportunities and 28,000 jobs in total, if counting indirect employment.